comqas/ARUP_kit/README.md

 # License

 This software is licenced under EUPL.
-SMARTEDGE, 2025.